SSL Certificate and ServBay CA Troubleshooting

 2

-All of the above errors indicate that the SSL certificate file path set in the server configuration is invalid, usually because the file doesn’t exist or is inaccessible.
+The core issue in these messages is the same: the certificate file path specified in the web server configuration is invalid because the file doesn't exist or isn't accessible.

 Solution